 Writing help articles alongside the code

 Help center articles have a shelf life problem.
-They're written once, usually weeks after the feature ships, and they describe how the feature worked when the author last checked.
-Not how it works today.
+They're written once, usually weeks after the feature ships, and they describe how the feature worked when the author last checked, not how it works today.

 Writing articles alongside the code fixes this.
 You understand the feature best right after you built it.